mahrncic/mahrncic/README.md

 ## Developer and Software Enthusiast

 - 💻 Working with .NET and Microsoft technologies
-- ✏️ Writing .NET articles with exposure to around 700k readers monthly
+- ✅ Editing .NET articles written by technical authors with exposure to around 700k readers monthly
-- ✅ Editing .NET articles written by technical authors
 - 4️⃣+ years of professional experience in Software Development
 - 📚 Master's Degree in Computer Science
 - ⚽ Loving sports - especially football